chaos-mesh/website/docs/extend-chaos-daemon-interface.md

 2. Implement gRPC services in Chaos Daemon.

-    In the `pkg/chaosdaemon` directory, create a file named as `helloworld_server.go` with the following content:
+    In the `pkg/chaosdaemon` directory, create a file named `helloworld_server.go` with the following contents:

     ```go
     package chaosdaemon